adriaandens/fagrant/README.md

 # Fagrant

-Vagrant is slow, bloated and has the weirdest problems (with Virtualbox).
-Inspired by https://github.com/p8952/bocker/, I created fagrant as a "100 lines of code" script to implement (part of) the functionality of Vagrant.
+Vagrant is slow, bloated and has [quite some issues](https://github.com/mitchellh/vagrant/issues).
+Inspired by [Bocker](https://github.com/p8952/bocker/), I created fagrant as a "100 lines of code" script to implement the functionality of Vagrant, which I mostly use.

 > Top definition: Fagrant
 >